-Toe Engel, o.b.m., opened a window to a painful past every time he spoke of his life before, during, and after the Holocaust.
+Germans liquidated the camp and Joe considered a life-altering Toe Engel, o.b.m., opened a window to a painful past decision-whether he should jump from the transport train every time he spoke of his life before, during, and after the Holocaust.
 In light of his recent passing (d.
-Charleston, SC, November 26, 2022), we reflect on how sharing his story was a way for Joe to express his love and dedication to South Carolinians.

-Joe was born on October 9, 1927, in the town of Zakroczym, Poland, to a working-class family of eight brothers and sisters.
-Living in Poland before the Holocaust,
+Charleston, and try to make his escape.
+Once it was dark, he made that fateful leap and successfully evaded the German soldiers who SC, November 26, 2022), we reflect on how sharing his searched for him.
+Afterward, Joe hid in the forest, digging a hole story was a way for Joe to express his love and dedication to in which to live with his bare, frozen hands.
+He later joined a South Carolinians. resistance group.
+In March 1945, the Red Army liberated Joe Joe was born on October 9, 1927, in the town of he experienced antisemitism as a child.
+Growing up, Joe spoke multiple languages including Yiddish, German, Polish, and Hungarian.
+As an adult, he continued to speak Yiddish, even teaching others phrases with a grin on his face.